Max Kohn

-Max Kohn (born 17 November 1954 in Esch-sur-Alzette) is a Luxembourgian painter and sculptor.
+Max Kohn (born 17 November 1954 in Esch-sur-Alzette) is a Luxembourgish painter and sculptor.

 Former student at the Institut des Arts et Techniques Artisanales of Namur (Belgium) from 1971 to 1974.

 From 1975 to 1981, Max Kohn was a student at the art academy of Karlsruhe (Germany), where he studied sculpture on wood and stone, casting techniques, as well as painting and drawing.

 Max Kohn has been a freelance artist working in the Grand Duchy of Luxembourg and France since 1981.